skonkiel/AltmetricAPIQuery/README.md

 ## How to use

-Make sure Python 3 is installed on your machine Download the script to the directory where your CSV file lives Open your command line tool (Terminal on Mac), navigate to the directory where the script has been downloaded, then type ```python3.6 AltmetricAPIQuery_Basic.py``` to run the script
+1. Make sure Python 3 is installed on your machine
+2. Download the script to the directory where your CSV file lives
+3. Open your command line tool (Terminal on Mac), navigate to the directory where the script has been downloaded, then type ```python3.6 AltmetricAPIQuery_Basic.py``` to run the script
+4. Tweak the script to meet your needs, then run it again
+5. Rinse and repeat

 ## Resources